ASP.NET Web Parts Overview

 Manage and personalize site-level settings.
 Authorized users can configure site-level settings, determine who can access a site or page, set role-based access to controls, and so on.
 For example, a user in an administrative role could set a Web Parts control to be shared by all users, and prevent users who are not administrators from personalizing the shared control.

 The Web Parts control set consists of three main building blocks: personalization, user interface (UI) structural components, and actual Web Parts UI controls.
-For more details, see.
+For more details, see Web Parts Control Set Overview.
 Much of your development effort will focus on Web Parts controls, which are simply ASP.NET controls that can use the features of the Web Parts control set.

 As an example of how Web Parts controls can be used to build personalizable Web pages, examine the following screen shot.